MDTCosmicLab/documentation/README.md

 You can modify the threshold of a given ASD globally ( i.e. for all 24 channels ) by modifying the three values in each file ( each value is corresponding to a group of 8 channels )

+Always remember to re-init the readout in the GUI after you've modified the configuration files.